-Any Full Conference Registration includes all events, workshops, seminars, receptions.
-There are other writing conferences in Florida, but most happen in the winter, and many are 25% more and up and don’t provide such a welcoming experience.
-Check out our reviews and our feedback from past attendees–this place is special–and we love what we have built!
+Any Full Conference Registration INCLUDES all events, workshops, seminars, receptions.
+There are other writing conferences in the Southeast, but most happen in the winter, and many are 25% more expensive (and up) and don’t provide such a welcoming experience.
+Check out our reviews and our feedback from past attendees (see testimonials)–this place is special–and we love what we have built!

 A la carte options are also available for those who wish to pick which events they would like to attend, but who are not planning on staying.
 Seminars and personal consultations are both $45 per event.
 A la carte offerings (except Agent/Editor One on One consultations) are included with full conference registration fees paid.